-As you walk around the city, you can see the streets and sights that inspired the global sensation.
+As you walk around the city, you can see the streets and sights that many people believe inspired the global sensation.
 Visit the locations in our guide and get a real sense of Hogwarts and the Wizarding World, right here in Scotland's capital...

 Start your journey where it all began.
-Before she made her fortune with the Harry Potter books, J.K.
-Rowling would seek refuge from the cold and write her early manuscripts in Edinburgh’s warm and welcoming cafés.
-The most notable is The Elephant House on George IV Bridge, where you’ll find lots of tourists taking selfies in front of the sign marking the "birthplace" of Harry Potter.
-The fixation continues inside, where even the bathrooms are covered in Harry Potter graffiti.
+Before she made her fortune with the Harry Potter books, J.K Rowling would seek refuge from the cold and write her early manuscripts in Edinburgh’s warm and welcoming cafés.
+The most notable is The Elephant House on George IV Bridge, where you’ll find lots of tourists taking selfies in front of the sign marking the ‘birthplace’ of Harry Potter.

-It’s no wonder then, that this colourful street is rumoured to have served as the inspiration for London’s magical shopping thoroughfare, Diagon Alley.
-Soak up the atmosphere of this colourful area and pick up something unique as a souvenir from this unique street.
+It’s no wonder then, that this colourful street is thought by many Potter fans to have served as the inspiration for London’s magical shopping thoroughfare, Diagon Alley.
+No trip to Edinburgh would be complete without a trip to this delightful area.

-Just off the Royal Mile you can find the famous author’s handprints reproduced on a flagstone in the quadrangle in front of Edinburgh City Chambers.
-The prints were produced when JK Rowling was awarded the Edinburgh Award in 2008.
+Just off the Royal Mile you can find the famous author’s handprints reproduced on a flagstone in front of Edinburgh City Chambers.
+The prints were produced when J.K.
+Rowling was bestowed The Edinburgh Award in 2008.

 George Heriot’s School